Headwear

 The same official notice of September 1914 also specified that the regimental insignia for line infantry was to now have digits cut from blue gray wool on a madder red patch.
 In reality, the old insignia (madder red digits on dark blue patch) were widely employed by the depots, where the insignia was applied.
 Various alternative designs also appeared, including examples where the digits were sewn directly onto the front of the kepi.

 Simplified M1914 2nd Type: The M1914 2nd Type was intended to be the definitive pattern kepi to be employed for the duration of the war.
 It came out of the notice of 9 December 1914.
 The two primary specifications were that the visor and chinstrap only be made of black leather and that the seam edges of the top of the kepi be brought up to level (contrary to previous models where the seam edges were one centimeter below the actual top).
 The first specification addressed the use of brown leather chinstraps on the 1st Type kepi, though examples exist of 2nd Type kepis were brown chinstraps.
 The second specification was intended to prevent the pooling of water on the top of the hat.
 As such, the height of the back of the kepi was reduced to 115 mm while the front was lowered slightly to 80 mm.
 The diameter of the cap was 145 mm.
+From 1915 on, regimental insignia consisted of digits cut from dark blue cloth on a horizon-blue patch.

 The notice also decreed that the cloth to be used was the new "light blue" wool.
 Other specifications included the elimination of the cap reinforcement, that the vents and buttons were to be painted in the same color as the cloth, and that there was to be no piping or regimental insignia.
 This last specification would often go ignored as photographs from the time show the presence of regimental insignia well after December 1914.